On the resilience of cellular networks: how can national roaming help?: Resilience under failures

 \section{Resilience under failures}

-In this section, we investigate how failures or a sudden increase in the number of users might affect each MNO in terms of FDP and FSP and how national roaming could help in these cases.
-As failure models, we consider two cases: isolated and correlated failures.
+Now, we investigate how failures might affect each MNO in terms of FDP and FSP and how national roaming could help in these cases.
 In case of an isolated failure, a cell tower might fail due to software errors~(e.g., misconfiguration or malicious attacks) or hardware errors~(e.g., power loss) independent of the other towers.
 Also, this type of failure represents the case where MNOs conduct regular maintenance on their network, during which some BSs become out-of-service.
 Second, correlated regional failures represent failures in a spatial locality due to certain events, e.g., a thunderstorm in a smaller region or an earthquake or flood affecting a larger region.
 Failures on the backhaul transport network can also be considered in this category, as such failures affect multiple BSs in a certain region simultaneously~\cite{yanPredictiveImpact,vass2021probabilistic}.
 In this case, BSs located in the same region will be affected similarly.
 For the isolated failures, we test a scenario in which a fraction $p_{\text{iso}}$ of the BSs fails.
-In the case of a correlated regional failure, all BSs within a circle of radius $r_{\text{fail}}$ meters of the center fail, where we assume the center is the centroid of the region that we investigate.
+In the case of a correlated regional failure, all BSs within a circle of radius $r_{\text{fail}}$ meters of the center fail, where we assume the center is the centroid of the region.

-Moreover, a sudden increase of user activity, for instance due to a festival, affects the performance of the network as well.
-We model this case as a $p_{\text{pop}}$ percent increase of user population in the entire region.
-Lastly, we investigate the importance of a single BS using the importance metric introduced in \eqref{eq:delta_failure}.
-To calculate this metric for every BS, we compute the FSP and FDP under a single BS failure for every BS in the municipality.
-The goal of this analysis is to identify the potential weak points in the network so that MNOs can take proactively actions to avoid the failures in these BSs, e.g., improving power resources against power outages.

 We conduct simulations for these scenarios on the municipality level, each with 100 independent runs for statistical significance.
 As municipality, we choose Enschede since it is a middle-sized municipality with both urban and rural areas.
-Moreover, the user population in Enschede will be similar to the address density, which is not the case in municipalities such as Amsterdam, where it is expected that the number of mobile data users and residents are different due to e.g., tourism.
-However, the general results for Enschede are similar to every other municipality and can be found on \cite{interface}.
+However, the general results for Enschede are similar to every other municipality and can be found in \cite{interface}.\footnote{\newInfo{The impact of failures for other cities and provinces can be found on our interactive resilience map of the Netherlands \cite{interface}.}}